Dermisfit0301/sentiment_base_text_classifier/README.md

 # sentiment_base_text_classifier
-This has been created by a fresher
+Words from the writer: This has been created by a fresher who is doing this for the first time so feedback is appreciated.

 Sentiment Analysis Project Documentation
 Project Overview